appbricks/cloud-builder-cli/README.md

         │
         ├─ launch - Deploys a quick launch target or re-applies any configuration updates.
         │
-        ├─ ssh - SSH to the target environment.
+        ├─ **ssh - SSH to the target environment.
 This is for advance users as well as │          for troubleshooting any configuration errors at the target.
 If the │          target consists of more than one instance this will create a secure │          shell to primary instance identified by the cloud recipe of the │          target.
         │
-        ├─ suspend - Suspends all resources deployed to a target.
+        ├─ **suspend - Suspends all resources deployed to a target.
         │
-        ├─ resume - Resumes hibernated resources at a deployed target.
+        ├─ **resume - Resumes hibernated resources at a deployed target.
         │
-        ├─ migrate - Migrates services at a given target to different target.
+        ├─ **migrate - Migrates services at a given target to different target.
         │
-        ├─ share - Shares access to a target with another registered user.
+        ├─ **share - Shares access to a target with another registered user.
         │
         └─ delete - Deletes a deployed target.

 ```

+> ** Sub-command still to be implemented